Frequently asked questions (FAQs)

 Please be a responsible dog owner, it is your responsibility to pick up after your dog in any public open space.

-On the Tweed section of the rail trail, horses are allowed as part of a permit only 12 month trial in a 2.2 km designated horse-riding area in Burringbar.
+On the Tweed section of the Rail Trail, horses are allowed in a 2.2 km designated horse-riding area in Burringbar.
 Signs along the rail trail indicate where this section starts and ends and advises users to take caution and give way to horses.

 To make your rail trail experience a great one check out safety and rules that includes a ‘pack and prepare checklist’.